x1F/sip-framework/docs/framework_version_upgrade.md

 [TOC]

+## Upgrade from 3.5.0 to 3.6.0

+This version contains upgrades to major libraries used by the framework.
+There is a possibility that they may lead to some changes.

+Please use the following Apache Camel guide if necessary: https://camel.apache.org/manual/camel-4x-upgrade-guide.html

 ## Upgrade from 3.4.0 to 3.5.0

 This is a quality of life and bugfix update, it shouldn't introduce any breaking issues.